AsyncHttpClient/async-http-client/README.md

     Response r = f.get();
 ```

+Note that in this case all the content must be read fully in memory, even if you used `getResponseBodyAsStream()' method on returned `Response` object.

-You can also accomplish asynchronous operation without using a Future if you want to receive and process the response in your handler:
+You can also accomplish asynchronous (non-blocking) operation without using a Future if you want to receive and process the response in your handler:

 ```java
     import com.ning.http.client.*;